Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 - (Nextel – 4G/LTE only, not yet available)

 Last time I did this I first bought a card in an outlet run by one of the operators (Movistar) in a big shopping centre.
 But this came without any calling or data.
-Nor could they sell me the “pre-paid” data volume or calling time I needed.
-So, I then had to go to a “drugstore” (a topping-up place), which not a pharmacy (!) but a corner shop selling drinks, candy and other little things (like “7-Eleven”), with a sign for the operators or “cargo virtual” (cargo=top-up the card), to buy the data volume that I wanted to have on the card.
+Nor could the Movistar shop sell me the “pre-paid” data volume or calling time I needed.
+So, I then had to go to a “drugstore” (a topping-up place), which not a pharmacy (!) but a corner shop selling drinks, candy and other little things (like “7-Eleven”), with a sign for the operators or one saying “cargo virtual” (cargo=top-up the card), to buy the data volume that I wanted to have on the card.
 An odd system, but once I figured it out it worked fine and was easy.

 Dress code when visiting wineries and restaurants

 There is no particular dress code when visiting wineries.
 They do certainly not expect you to “dress up”.
 Wear comfortable clothes!
 It is likely that there will be quite a lot of walking in the vineyard and in the winery, and standing up.
-Do avoid high heels.
+Avoid high heels.
 It is OK to wear shorts warm days.
 However, you might not want to go so far as to wear a sleeveless tee-shirt, not least for consideration for your fellow travellers…

 There is lots and lots of sun!
 Always bring some kind of sun hat.
 You will certainly be spending time outside in the vineyards.
 Consider some sun-lotion too.
 Maybe a long-sleeve shirt if you want protection.